shoui520/shoui520.github.io/docs/shouimethod.md

 - Simplicity (of setups) over all.
 - Listening is what will make you into a fluent speaker.

+Japanese subtitles are a crutch that neither makes you better at listening or reading.
+It's so tempting to use them because of the opportunity to learn new words and frankly, because of how hard watching without subs is.
+But you need to let go of them as soon as possible, to train real listening ability.

+Relate what you're doing back to the real world— this means, don't just mindlessly immerse.
+Think about *when* you're going to *use* what you're learning later on.

+Don't just stick with stuff you're comfortable with.
+You have to do things you're not already good at to get better at them.

+Simple setups.
+Avoid complex setups (especially complex Anki and mining setups), they add unnecessary friction to the learning process.
+In my philosophy, the learning process should be as friction-less as possible.

+If being a fluent speaker is part of your goals at all, then you should know the cold, hard truth: Reading will not make you fluent, only listening will.
+Mass listening will lay the foundation for you to become a fluent speaker, and output practice will truly get you there.
+But reading is how you will make the fastest, most tangible gains in the language.

 ## What I did as a beginner

 ### Traditional Study